andrewtran1995/automaticity-model/README.md

 * *Post-processing* - The model displays results or does other processing (e.g., calculating global parameter optimization values).

 ### Model configurations
-A **model configuration** can affect how the model behaves, especially for the  purpose of replicating real-world phemonemon.
+A **model configuration** affects how the model behaves.
 This includes (but is not limited to):
 * Affecting how many trials the model runs through.
 * Determining for which trials learning is active.
 * Deciding if the COVIS model of rule learning is enabled.
 * Deciding if the FROST model of working memory maintenance is used.

-Configurations are represented as (object-oriented programming) classes.
-Individual configurations inherit from `ModelConfig`, which contains logic shared between all configurations.
+Configurations are represented as [classes](https://www.mathworks.com/help/matlab/object-oriented-programming.html).
+Configurations inherit from the class `ModelConfig`, which contains logic shared between all configurations.
 These classes can be found in `internal/config`.

 The following configurations are available, along with their in-code class name.
 * **Electrophysiology**/`ModelConfigElectro` - Wallis, Jonathan D., and Earl K. Miller.
 “From Rule to Response: Neuronal Processes in the Premotor and Prefrontal Cortex.”
 Journal of Neurophysiology, vol. 90, no. 3, 7 May 2003, pp. 1790–1806., doi:10.1152/jn.00086.2003.